+Do you want a cosy home?
 If the answer to this isn’t yes, then there’s got to be something wrong.
-When you have those days where everything just seems to be going wrong, work was a nightmare, the traffic was horrible, you’ve had an argument with a partner, what do you look forward to the most?
+When you have those days where everything just seems to be going wrong, work was a nightmare, the traffic was horrible, what do you look forward to the most?
 Going home, putting your feet up, and relaxing in your own home.
 But what could be better than relaxing in a home that has added comfort?
 There are so many additions that you could make that would make it so much more inviting for you and your guests.
 So, if you want to up your comfort game, here are just a few things you can do that we know will change your life.

 Living Room Additions

 The living room is one of the easiest rooms to make cosy.
 It’s the place where the whole family can cuddle up in front of the TV with a blanket, some ice cream, a blanket, and really enjoy some quality family time together.
 But the living room is often neglected, and it can be a real shame when there’s so much potential for it.
 First, you need to think about your fire situation.
 If you don’t have one, you’re severely missing out.
 What we think is a good idea for the optimum levels of comfort is a wood burner fire.
 It’s a statement to cosiness and relaxation and they aren’t that hard to get your hands on.
 All you need to do is purchase one and have it installed in your home by a professional company.
 If you spend a thousand or two on a high-quality one, you’ll have endless amounts of use from it.
 There’s something really rugged and rustic about throwing a couple of logs on the fire to keep it burning, whilst still being in the comfort of your own living room!
 Add a really fluffy bean bag for comfort and make sure you’ve got a couple of fur throws for the sofa and you’re onto a winner.